autonomous019/entanglement-climate-change/README.md

 <ul>
 “The amplitude of the HFGW is quite small, and it is the integration of the large number of periods in the burst that induces the microscopic system to collapse because of the non-linearity memory effect.
-The smallness of hGW is also due to the extremely high frequency of the burst we are considering.
+The smallness of h<sub>GW</sub> is also due to the extremely high frequency of the burst we are considering.

 The effect of HFGWs on matter is not limited to the memory effect.
 If HFGWs interact with a couple of test